ortus-docs/contentbox-docs/back-end-development/back-end-development/modules/scaffold-a-module.md

 # Scaffold a Module

-If you are planning to build a module, a great way to get started is using Scaffolding a Module using CommandBox.
-CommandBox has a lot of commands, the one we will be using in this case is the ColdBox command.
+If you are planning to build a module, a great way to get started is Scaffolding a Module using CommandBox.
+CommandBox has a lot of commands and the one we will be using in this case is the ColdBox command.
 The ColdBox command inside of CommandBox allows you to do a lot of things, including coldbox create for all of these items:

 * view
 * app-wizard